 Sharing a meal prepared with care and love is the fundamental basis for a family, a clan or a tribe.
 The dishes unite us and create a web of trust and love and are never a burden to prepare.
 From my little village, I began to travel the world.
 Since my teenage years, I have visited over 30 countries, lived on four continents, learned some new languages and cultures, studied in worldwide renowned universities and business schools.
 With post-graduate degrees in business and economics, it seemed my destiny was set for corporate management and for much of my adult life I did just that.
 But somewhere along the way, the God of destiny took me in a slow but distinct turn.

 I have come full circle and now I am that child coming from the kitchen with all the memories of the wonderful cuisine of my childhood.
 I am humbly emulating the cooking of my grandmother, mother and sisters, and of all the women of my culinary heritage.
-The extraordinary influence of; Berbers, Romans, Phoenicians, Carthaginians, Jews, Arabs, Turks, Spanish, Portuguese and French that extraordinary melting pot of cultures around the West Mediterranean has come together in Casablanca The Restaurant, hopefully your Restaurant where you can feel uniquely welcomed, and utterly relaxed....
+The unique influence of; Berbers (Amazigh)* , Romans, Phoenicians, Carthaginians, Jews, Arabs, Turks, Spanish, Portuguese and French this extraordinary melting pot of cultures around the West Mediterranean has come together in Casablanca The Restaurant, hopefully your Restaurant!
+Where you can feel uniquely welcomed, and utterly relaxed....

-My ambition is to share my heritage with our patrons.
-If I can bring and share a glimpse notion of this wonderful background, I would hope to create a cultural bridge for all of us.
-Honoring the frugal, simple and hard-working women who made cooking a proud demonstration of their nobility, love, and devotion to their family and guests is my destiny's... my humble ambition.
+I will feel happy, if I can bring and share a glimpse notion of this wonderful background, I would hope to create a cultural bridge for all of us.
+Honoring the frugal, simple and hard-working women who made cooking a proud demonstration of their nobility, love, and devotion to their family and guests is my destiny's... my humble contribution.